 Chapter 688 Referral — Why do it?

-688 Referral Process - one referral per student
+688 Referral Process — Appropriate for which students?

-Students who receive services in accordance with an IEP and receive SSI/SSDI and/or are on the registry at the Massachusetts Commission for the Blind (MCB) are automatically eligible for Chapter 688.
-Other students who may be eligible are those students with severe disabilities who are in need of continued services and are unable to work 20 or more hours per week in competitive, non-sheltered, non-supported employment at the time they are ready to leave school.
-Also, students who receive services from the Department of Youth Services (DYS) or the Department of Social Services (DSS) and are on an IEP or a 504 Plan may be eligible.
+Students who receive services in accordance with an IEP and receive SSI/SSDI and/or are on the registry at the Massachusetts Commission for the Blind (MCB) are automatically entitled to a Chapter 688 referral.
+Other students who may be appropriate for Chapter 688 referral are those students with severe disabilities who are in need of continued services and are unable to work 20 or more hours per week in competitive, non-sheltered, non-supported employment at the time they are ready to leave school.

-Only school systems can refer students that they believe may be eligible for adult services through Chapter 688.
+Only school systems can submit a Chapter 688 referral.
 A referral must be made at least 2 years before the student is expected to graduate from school or turns 22 years of age.
-This 2 year planning period allows enough time to determine eligibility for adult services and for an agency(ies) to include the anticipated cost of services for the student in the budget request which is submitted to the Massachusetts Legislature each year.

 Special education services provided while a student is in school are entitlements mandated by federal and state law.
 Chapter 688 is not a continuation of special education services and is not an entitlement to services.
-If a student meets the Chapter 688 eligibility requirements, an Individual Transition Plan (ITP) is required and written for each student.
-The ITP is developed in conjunction with school personnel, parents, students and the appropriate agencies.
-The delivery of services identified on the ITP is linked to program availability that is dependent on funds allocated in the annual state budget.
+If a student has been referred under Chapter 688, an Individual Transition Plan (ITP) is required and written for each student.

-Appeals: Appeals can be made to the Bureau of Transition Planning (BTP) relative to decisions about eligibility and the ITP.
-For more information call BTP at 617-573-1600.
+Appeals of Individual Transition Plans are made to the Bureau of Transition Planning (BTP).
+For more information, call BTP at 617-573-1600.